desec-io/desec-stack/README.md

 1.  `./api-settings.py`: `api` configuration, in the style of `api/desecapi/settings_local.py.dist`

-2.  `./nslord/cronhook/insecure-zones.list`: list of zones that should not be DNSSEC-secured by the `nslord` cron hook.
-One zone per line, no trailing dot.

-3.  `./nslord/cronhook/my.cnf`: Configuration for the MariaDB/MySQL client, used by the `nslord` cron hook, to get the list of insecure zones from the `pdnslord` database.
+2.  `./nslord/cronhook/my.cnf`: Configuration for the MariaDB/MySQL client, used by the `nslord` cron hook, to get the list of insecure zones from the `pdnslord` database.

-4. Set up TLS-secured replication of the `pdnsmaster` database to feed your PowerDNS slaves.
+3. Set up TLS-secured replication of the `pdnsmaster` database to feed your PowerDNS slaves.

     To generate the necessary keys and certificates, follow the instructions at https://dev.mysql.com/doc/refman/5.7/en/creating-ssl-files-using-openssl.html.
 In the `openssl req -newkey` steps, consider switching to a bigger key size, and add `-subj '/CN=slave.hostname.example'`.
 (It turned out that StartSSL and Let's Encrypt certificates do not work out of the box.)

-5. Set passwords etc. using environment variables or an `.env` file.
+4. Set passwords etc. using environment variables or an `.env` file.
 You need:
     - `DESECSTACK_API_SECRETKEY`: Django secret
     - `DESECSTACK_DB_PASSWORD_root`: mysql root password
     - `DESECSTACK_DB_PASSWORD_desec`: mysql password for desecapi